 It goes back several decades.
 This is how it was defined in one of its earliest appearances:

 A substance having the exact high test properties required for a piece of hardware or other item of use, but not obtainable whether because it theoretically cannot exist or because technology is insufficiently advanced to produce it.

 Interim Glossary, Aero-Space Terms, by Woodford Heflin, Feb.
 1958, reproduced in Paul Dickson’s A Dictionary of the Space Age, 2009.
 The glossary was issued by the Air University of the US Air Force.
 Heflin tagged the word as “humorous or ironical”.

-You can see how the engineers in aeronautics and the space program, who were forced to invent novel materials to withstand extreme temperatures, would have had a special need for such a word.
-Unobtainium has long since become almost a standard term in engineering circles for a material that would instantly solve a tricky design problem, if only it existed.
+You can see how engineers in aeronautics and the space program, who were forced to invent novel materials to withstand extreme stresses and temperatures, would have needed such a concept and term to help keep them sane.
+Unobtainium has long since become a common term in engineering circles for a material that would instantly solve a tricky design problem, if only it existed.

-It can also be some substance that does exist but is too difficult to make or get hold of to be practical; another recent term for such stuff is unaffordium.
+It can also be some substance that does exist but is too difficult to make or get hold of or would cost too much to be practical; another recent term for such stuff is unaffordium.
 It also turns up a lot in this sense in sports such as motor racing and mountain biking for highly desirable products that are at the most expensive end of their range:

 Besides the state-of-the-art 249cc two-stroke motor that delivered the explosive power that motocross required, the bike was loaded with unobtainium parts, including magnesium hubs, electronic ignition and reed-valve induction.

 American Motorcyclist, Oct.
 2005.